 Some of the policies you may want to consider include:

-Your business may qualify for a BOP if you generate less than $5 million in sales and have fewer than 100 employees.
+A business owners policy, or BOP, is a good option for some small business owners and can provide much of the construction insurance you need at an affordable rate.
+Your business could qualify for a BOP if you generate less than $5 million in sales and have fewer than 100 employees.